Víctor Fernández (footballer, born 2007)

-Víctor Fernández Durán (born 9 November 2007), sometimes known as Víctor Jr., is a Spanish footballer who plays as an attacking midfielder for Valencia CF Mestalla, on loan from Levante UD.
+Víctor Fernández Durán (born 9 November 2007), sometimes known as Víctor Jr., is a Spanish footballer who plays as an attacking midfielder for Real Valladolid, on loan from Valencia CF.

 Club career

 Valladolid

 Born in Valladolid, Castile and León, Fernández joined Real Valladolid's youth sides in 2016, aged nine.
 He made his senior debut with the reserves on 2 December 2023, coming on as a late substitute for goalscorer Israel Salazar in a 2–1 Segunda Federación home win over Zamora CF; aged 16 years and 23 days, he became the youngest player to feature with the B-side, breaking Adrián Arnu's record.

 In April 2024, several media outlets reported that Fernández would leave the Pucela after not agreeing to a new contract.
 After that, he did not feature for either the reserves or the Juvenil squad until the end of his link in June.

 Levante

 On 4 July 2024, Fernández signed a four-year contract with Segunda División side Levante UD.
 He spent the entire pre-season with the main squad, but was unable to feature in any matches until 14 September as the club could did not have a "visa" for him to play with the first team, as he was registered with the reserves.

 Fernández made his club – and professional – debut on 29 September 2024, replacing Carlos Álvarez late into a 4–2 home win over UD Almería.
-The following 1 September, he moved to Valencia CF on a one-year loan deal, being initially assigned to the reserves in the fourth division.